 Attractions

-The Verona Card is a 24- or 48-hour city pass that gives you free admission to over 15 attractions in Verona.
-From the Roman Arena to Juliet's House, you can visit the city's most important attractions for free and also use all city buses unlimited.
+The Verona Card is a 24 or 48-hour city pass that gives you free admission to over 15 attractions in Verona.
+From the Roman Arena to Juliet's House, you can visit the city's main attractions for free and also enjoy unlimited use of all city buses.
 Additionally, the card offers various discounts, such as for city tours, the opera festival in the Arena, or the Giardino Giusti.

 Arena di Verona